tdsfugal/pelotonjs/README.md

 # Peloton.js

-[Peloton is very much a work in progress.
-The concepts and API will change rapidly until I can figure out what works and what doesn't work.]

 ##Overview
 Peloton is an experiment in stream-based, FRP physics engines *for Cycle.JS applications*.
 Cycle.js is ideal for highly interactive single-page web apps like word processors, trading dashboards, and spreadsheets where control flows, visualizations, and data flows are tightly coupled.